xoxzo/blog.xoxzo.com/content/Engineering/the-game-of-deployment-en.md

 3. *Isolation*: Flynn is setup on a node, it would setup docker containers internally to provide environment isolation.

-4. *Clustering*:  Since Flynn acts as an inhouse deployment management system, it needs to be manually setup on each node of the cluster.
+4. *Clustering*:  Since Flynn acts as an in-house deployment management system, it needs to be manually setup on each node of the cluster.
 The installation procedure is not very complex and can be done easily.
 The instances can be scaled from the selected clouds console easily.
 Once setup, an application can be scaled to any number of instances available.

 *Upsides*: